jskherman/imprecv/README.md

 This is based on the [popular template on Reddit](https://web.archive.org/https://old.reddit.com/r/jobs/comments/7y8k6p/im_an_exrecruiter_for_some_of_the_top_companies/) by [u/SheetsGiggles](https://web.archive.org/https://old.reddit.com/user/SheetsGiggles) and the recommendations of the [r/EngineeringResumes wiki](https://web.archive.org/https://old.reddit.com/r/EngineeringResumes/comments/m2cc65/new_and_improved_wiki).

-> [!NOTE]
-> [I'm](https://github.com/jskherman) only doing programming as a hobby so it might take me a while to respond to issues and pull requests.
-If you would like to contribute to this project, I would be happy to review your pull requests when I can.
-Thank you for your understanding.

 ## Demo

 See [**example CV**](https://github.com/jskherman/imprecv/releases/latest/download/example.pdf) and [@jskherman's CV](https://go.jskherman.com/cv):